With a simple question, Ukrainians probe mental health at a time of war

 The military is also organizing peer-to-peer discussions among troops after they go through a combat rotation.

-"If we have a quite intensive battle, we understand that we need to have a decompression, or debriefing, for our soldiers," said Dr. Vladyslav Syniagovskyi, a military psychiatrist.
+"If we have a quite intensive battle, we understand that we need to have a decompression, or debriefing, for our soldiers," said Dr. Vladyslav Synyahovsky, a military psychiatrist.

 "Inside of this group, we are discussing the most traumatic events during battle," he added.
 "We found a lot that is very useful for mental health.
 It's a first step for treatment and for healing."